Undergraduate STEM Programs

 Three years later, she was admitted to study science at the University of Wurzburg in Germany, the first woman ever granted acceptance to the science program there.
 At Wurzburg, she studied with Theodor Boveri, director of the Zoological–Zootomical Institute and one of the world’s first cancer researchers.
 They married in 1897 and worked together on the chromosome theory of cancer until his death in 1915.

 Marcella Boveri remained in Germany until 1926 when she returned to the United States for what was supposed to be just a brief visit: however, fortuitously for Albertus, she learned from a friend who was married to a former Yale University dean that the new liberal arts college in New Haven was looking for a woman of distinction to create and run its science department.
 When her contacts at Yale assured her that the resources of its Osborn Zoological Laboratory and Yale libraries would be available to her, she accepted the offer from Albertus.
 Marcella Boveri remained at Albertus until she retired in 1943; she died in October 1950.

 Professional STEM Resources and Associations

 The mission of the Department of Biology, Chemistry and Mathematics is to build upon the College’s Liberal Arts focus to prepare students with the knowledge, skills, and judgment necessary to be responsible, able practitioners in their chosen fields.
-The majors are designed to prepare students for careers in education, research, museums, libraries, industry, government service, and scientific writing and illustration.
-The faculty works closely with students interested in pursuing professional or graduate study, helping them to prepare for entrance into both professional and graduate programs.
+The majors are designed to prepare students for careers in pharmaceutical sciences, medicine, allied health careers, science education, research, biotechnology industry, government service, and scientific writing.
 Majors are advised individually about their choice of courses according to their special interests and abilities.
+The faculty works closely with students, helping them to prepare for entrance into both professional and graduate programs.